 Peri Peri Chicken

-Giving a reverential nod to that Portuguese high street chicken connoisseur, how about this for a traybake?
+Giving a reverential nod to our favourite Portuguese high street chicken connoisseur, here’s my version of Peri Peri Chicken!

-The peri peri sauce is whizzed together in no time and spread over the chicken which I spatchcocked.
-You could use chicken portions instead.
+The peri peri sauce (I’ve provided three heat options) is whizzed together in no time and spread over the chicken which I spatchcocked (instructions below).
+You could use chicken portions as an alternative but they really need to have the skin on and bone in.
 The beauty of spatchcocking a bird is that it cooks much faster.
 And a whole bird is cheaper than individual portions.
 Sweet potato wedges were added for the last 30 minutes & the cobs were added for the last 15 minutes.

 Prep: 10 minutes